 AU requires strong English language skills.
 All transfer applicants (including US citizens) can prove English proficiency by one of the testing options listed below.

 Internal transfer students—those who have taken prescribed coursework at AU and who are applying for degree-seeking status—must earn a grade of "C" or higher in all required English as a second language courses and WRTG-100 course taken at AU to meet the English proficiency requirement for degree-seeking admission.
-Students who do not meet this criteria must prove their English proficiency by one of the following testing options:
+Students who do not meet these criteria must prove their English proficiency by one of the following testing options:

 - TOEFL (Test of English as a Foreign Language) - TOEFL code 5007